Intro

 13.1.4 Price sensitivity among various population groups

 Since young adults more commonly than older adults are occasional rather than regular smokers, it is theoretically possible that they may be less influenced by price changes.
-However, teenage and younger smokers generally earn lower wages and are less dependent on tobacco, both of which would tend to make them more price sensitive.15 Early cigarette demand studies by Lewit and colleagues using individual-level data16,17 found a strong inverse relationship between price sensitivity and age, with younger smokers reducing consumption much more than adults in response to the same price increases.
-This finding was thrown into doubt by an influential Rand study by Wasserman and colleagues in 1991.18 More recent studies however11,12,19,20 supported earlier conclusions of Lewit and colleagues that younger smokers tend to be more price sensitive.
+However, teenage and younger smokers generally earn lower wages and are less dependent on tobacco, both of which would tend to make them more price sensitive.
+15 Early cigarette demand studies by Lewit and colleagues using individual-level data 16, 17 found a strong inverse relationship between price sensitivity and age, with younger smokers reducing consumption much more than adults in response to the same price increases.
+This finding was thrown into doubt by an influential Rand study by Wasserman and colleagues in 1991.
+18 Later studies however 11, 12, 19, 20 supported earlier conclusions of Lewit and colleagues that younger smokers tend to be more price sensitive.

-The most recent review of literature on the effect of prices on youth smoking conducted by the International Agency for Research on Cancer9 concluded that price elasticity of demand for teenagers was somewhere between –0.5 and –1.2%.9
+A comprehensive review of literature on the effect of prices on youth smoking conducted by the International Agency for Research on Cancer 9 concluded that price elasticity of demand for teenagers was somewhere between –0.5 and –1.2%.
+9

 Studies have differed as to findings about the relative price sensitivity of women compared with that of men.
 Townsend and colleagues (1994) found that women in the late 1980s and early 1990s in Britain were more sensitive than men to increases in tobacco prices.
-Chaloupka and Pacula,22 however, found that the prevalence elasticityiii for young American men was almost twice as large as that for young women.
-Across all the studies published until 2001, Gallet and List6 found an average price sensitivity of –0.50 for men, and –0.34 for women.
-More recent studies have generally failed to find gender differences in price sensitivity.8 iv
+Chaloupka and Pacula, 22 however, found that the prevalence elasticity iii for young American men was almost twice as large as that for young women.
+Across all the studies published until 2001, Gallet and List 6 found an average price sensitivity of –0.50 for men, and –0.34 for women.
+Subsequent studies have generally failed to find gender differences in price sensitivity.
+8 iv

 13.1.5 Price elasticity for tobacco products other than cigarettes

-US,31 Canadian32 and Finnish33 research has concluded that an increase in the price of manufactured cigarettes can lead to an increase in sales of hand-rolled cigarettes and other tobacco products.
-Increases in the price of those products without simultaneous increases in the price of cigarettes are also followed by drops in consumption.33
+US, 31 Canadian 32 and Finnish 33 research has concluded that an increase in the price of manufactured cigarettes can lead to an increase in sales of loose tobacco and other tobacco products.
+Increases in the price of those products without simultaneous increases in the price of cigarettes are also followed by drops in consumption.
+33 In Australia, use of roll-your-own tobacco has increased in the years following substantial increases in tax levels on all tobacco products, and additional increases on RYO tobacco (see Section 2.5 and Section 13.6).
+Increases in use of roll-your-own have been even more pronounced in countries where taxes on loose tobacco have not kept pace with taxes on cigarettes.
+34

-The reliability of individual-level data is very much dependent on adequate sampling and recall and honesty by respondents about factors such as purchase of illicit tobacco products.
-Under-reporting of numbers of cigarettes (or amount of other tobacco products) smoked is also a significant problem.40 Using aggregate data on taxable product sales avoids these problems and ensures that researchers are looking at the impact of price changes on the entire market; however, studies that use such data are subject to a number of different limitations.
+The reliability of individual-level data is very much dependent on adequate sampling and recall and honesty by respondents about factors such as purchase of illicit tobacco.
+Under-reporting of numbers of cigarettes (or amount of other tobacco products) smoked is also a significant problem.
+35 Using aggregate data on taxable product sales avoids these problems and ensures that researchers are looking at the impact of price changes on the entire market; however, studies that use such data are subject to a number of different limitations.

-First, without asking a representative sample of consumers about the prices of the products they are able to buy over time, it is sometimes difficult to determine exactly what the average or typical price increase is (see Section 13.3.2).
+First, without asking a representative sample of consumers about the prices of the products they are able to buy over time, it is sometimes difficult to determine exactly what the average or typical price increase is (see Section 13.3).
 Manufacturers use a variety of methods of cushioning consumers from the effect of the increases in taxes.
-It is by no means straightforward to assess the extent of price increases across a market where retailers engage in various degrees of discounting, 'specialling' and bulk-selling and where tax-free and illicit tobacco products are available.
+It is by no means straightforward to assess the extent of price increases across a market where retailers engage in various degrees of discounting, ‘specialling’ and bulk-selling and where illicit or tax-free tobacco products may also be available.

 Specifying changing quantities of tobacco products is similarly not straightforward.
-Studies that measure the weight of product may not sufficiently account for tobacco companies gradually reducing the taxable weight of cigarettes (without corresponding decreases in delivery of toxins).41 Studies that analyse changes in the number of products generally do not take into account any consumer shift to possibly more toxic tobacco products.42
+Studies that measure the weight of product may not sufficiently account for tobacco companies gradually reducing the taxable weight of cigarettes (without corresponding decreases in delivery of toxins).
+36 Studies that analyse changes in the number of products generally do not take into account any consumer shift to possibly more toxic tobacco products.
+37

-Despite debates on the finer points of theory and despite all these methodological limitations, there is no doubt that price exerts a profound impact on tobacco consumption.3 Falls in consumption following large price increases are consistently much more rapid and more significant than falls following implementation of most other tobacco-control policies, and the World Bank has stated that increasing tobacco taxes is the single most effective measure that governments can take to reduce health burdens.2 Increasing taxes on tobacco is a key plank in every major international tobacco-control strategy.
-2,43–49
+Despite debates on the finer points of theory and despite all these methodological limitations, there is no doubt that price exerts a profound impact on tobacco consumption.
+3 Falls in consumption following large price increases are consistently much more rapid and more significant than falls following implementation of most other tobacco-control policies, and the World Bank has stated that increasing tobacco taxes is the single most effective measure that governments can take to reduce health burdens.
+2 Increasing taxes on tobacco is a key plank in every major international tobacco-control strategy.
+2 , 38 - 44

 Relevant news and research